New York State of Mind: Inspiration

 Having spent three years in Los Angeles, in 1975 Joel returned home to the East Coast unhappy and disillusioned.
 This theme runs through most of the songs on Turnstiles, including "Say Goodbye to Hollywood", "I've Loved These Days", "Summer, Highland Falls", and "Miami 2017 (Seen the Lights Go Out on Broadway)".

 The inspiration for the song came from his pride in returning home to New York.
 Joel was literally "takin' a Greyhound [bus] on the Hudson River Line [route]" when the idea for the song came to him, and it was written as soon as he arrived at his new home in Highland Falls.
 It was Joel's attempt to create a standard, which he had wanted to do since playing covers of traditional standards at The Executive Room, a piano bar in Los Angeles where he worked for six months.
-The music is in triple (3/4) time, like a waltz, and in the key of C major.
+The music is in quadruple (4/4) time, and in the key of C major.
 The understated orchestral backing, arranged by Ken Ascher, achieves a "superb balance" between piano and strings.